Alonso-del-Arte/chess/README.md

 generally fall under the umbrella of "artificial intelligence."

 This project is currently in the research phase.
 At this point I'm focusing more on studying the game than in programming it.
+That means playing the game on existing platforms and on a physical board.

 The next phase will be to enable playing the game on the command line (e.g., if you're playing White, you might type "e4" to make your first move).